Floflis/Floflis-UI/README.md

 Pull requests, comments and open issues are too very welcome.

-**PS: don't change WS.js' addons, apps and/or games inside this project, please contribute directly with their separate repositories.
+**PS: don't change Screens' addons, apps and/or games inside this project, please contribute directly with their separate repositories.
 See the used projects bellow:**

 # Addons #